xulihang/BasicCAT-website/_posts/2025-02-23-align-text-with-audio.md

 * a sentence,
 * a word

+There are many ways to achieve this.
+A simple method is to divide the speech based on syllables.

 Generally, it is an automatic approach.
 But in order to get an accurate result, human intervention is needed.
 This is what Silhouette is used for.